AbsaOSS/filename-inspector/README.md

 ## Outputs
 ### `violation_count`
-- **Description**: Count test files not complying with the specified suffix conventions.
+- **Description**: Count of files not complying with the specified suffix conventions.

 ### `report_path`
 - **Description**: Path to the generated report file.